Kelly Lamrock: Insurance Act

 On February 24, 2010, Lamrock introduced the Insurance Act to the New Brunswick Legislature for first reading.
 The act would prevent insurance companies from using credit scores in determining the rates they charge New Brunswickers for home, car, and life insurance.

 This legislation puts New Brunswick ahead of the curve on this matter.
 Currently Alberta and Ontario prevent insurance companies from using individual financial history for automobile insurance; the proposed legislation before the New Brunswick Assembly would go further to prevent financial history from being used for home and life insurance as well.

 "If powerful companies can take advantage of consumers then the little guy can get hurt," Lamrock told reporters outside the house.
 "Government has to maintain the ability to step in and make sure that companies aren't using information that has nothing to do with your risk as a driver or homeowner in order to determine the price of your insurance."

 "This will provide us with the ability to stop the practice of jacking up insurance rates based on irrelevant questions," Lamrock, the MLA for Fredericton-Fort Nashwaak said, adding that 40 years ago insurance companies asked race-based questions to identify risk.
 People's insurance premiums should be determined solely by the risk they pose to the insurer for claims."

 Minister responsible for the New Brunswick Provincial Capital Commission

 Lamrock was made the minister responsible for the New Brunswick Provincial Capital Commission by Premier Shawn Graham in 2006.
 The idea for the agency existed only as an idea which originated from a 2003 report commissioned by the previous Conservative government.
 On March 1, 2007 Lamrock and Premier Graham announced the creation of the non-partisan, arm's-length agency.

-The creation of the Provincial Capital Commission also saw the creation of the Capital Region, a geographic space the includes nine electoral districts with its centre being the Legislative Assembly in downtown Fredericton, New Brunswick.
+The creation of the Provincial Capital Commission also saw the creation of the Capital Region, a geographic space that includes nine electoral districts with its centre being the Legislative Assembly in downtown Fredericton, New Brunswick.
 The Provincial Capital Commission is responsible for protecting and celebrating the history and cultural diversity of New Brunswick.